315 total views, 15 views today

-The validity of e-Way bill is based on the distance.
+The validity of e-Way bill and how to generate e-Way bills is based on the distance.
 The validity will be counted from the generation of e-Way bill.
 The Validity of e-Way bill may be extended by the commissioner for certain type of goods as specified in the notification applicable.

 Questions on GST e-Way bill

 When goods are transported by a registered person, either acting as a consignee or consignor in his own vehicle or hired, the supplier or recipient of the goods should generate the e-way Bill.

 When the goods are handed over to a transporter, the e-way bill should be generated by the transporter.
 In this case, the registered person should declare the details of the goods in a common portal.